m1ndflay3r/lemon/README.md

 <h4>Introduction</h4>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------

 *lemon* is an installer for Arch Linux that can in theory clone just about any Arch installation (or install a completely fresh one!).
+Note that at present only ext4 filesystems are supported for ROOT partition.
+This will be remedied in future updates.

 pacman can be used to generate a list of all repository packages installed on any given system, which can then be used as a packagelist for lemon.

-aur packages are not presently supported, but will be coming in the future.
+experimental AUR package support has been added, but (though it should work just fine) it's not thoroughly tested - thusly it has been labelled experimental and disabled by default.

 <h4>Instructions</h4>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------